mikegratton/slog/README.md

 The default sink is the FileSink.

 * `set_pool(std::shared_ptr<LogRecordPool> pool_)`: Set the record pool.
-The default pool is an allocating record pool that allocates in 1 MB chunks with 1 kB records.
+The default pool is an allocating record pool that allocates memory according to the cmake variables below.

 ### LogRecordPool